 Proposal Guidelines and Submission Details

-- Proposal criteria and exclusions listed in this page are subject to change for 2020 grants.
+- Proposal criteria and exclusions listed are subject to change.

 - Organizations applying for funds must be tax exempt under sections 501 (c)(3) or 170 (c) of the Internal Revenue Code and be classified as a public charity under section 509 (a) of the Code (or, in each case, have equivalent status applicable to non-US entities under the laws and regulations of the country where they are incorporated).